DevBuilder47/BibleApps/BibleWidget/readme.md

 - Select sequential or random reading mode
 - Turn off/on Windows Notifications Messages
 - "Exit" button to quit the app
+- Check for Updates

 -----------------
 ChangeLog:
+- v1.4 UI improvements, added support for Word Cloud lookup topics and words, and updater
-- v0.3 Added support for SubTopics
+- v1.3 Added support for SubTopics
-- v0.2 Added support for Topics and Word Clouds
+- v1.2 Added support for Topics and Word Clouds

 -----------------